DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 We pick them up here from the point where they have agreed an alteration to their practice and framed this as an evaluative inquiry question.
 We see the deliberate methods they decide to use to collect evidence and their findings from that so far.
 Now we also see some of the cautious conclusions they infer from the wider emergent evidence.

-When reading these cases, your mentee will need to take account of their own pupils’ characteristics, the context of their classroom and the nature of the material that they are teaching.
+When reading these cases, your mentee will need to take account of their own pupils' characteristics, the context of their classroom and the nature of the material that they are teaching.

 Case Study A: Grouping Pupils Effectively

-Andy’s approach to grouping pupils effectively in Year 1
+Andy's approach to grouping pupils effectively in Year 1

 To evaluate the impact of his pupil grouping intervention, Andy wrote the following evaluative question: